JLInF97/PSWebGUI/docs/es-es/Show-PSWebGUI.md

 ```

 ### -Display
-This parameter specifies how the GUI and console are displayed.
-The acceptable values for this parameter are:
-- NoGUI: Set this value to not display the WPF GUI window.
-The content can only be viewed within a third-party web browser.
-The PowerShell console is still visible.
-- NoConsole: Hide the PowerShell console but keeps the main WPF GUI visible.
-- Systray: Minimize the GUI and PowerShell console to the system tray.
-The system tray icon will be the same as the window icon and a menu will be added to the system tray icon.
-The menu contains these options:
-	- Show GUI: Displays the GUI window.
-Use close (X) button on the GUI itself to hide the GUI again.
-	- Show/Hide PS console: Show or hide the PowerShell console.
-Use this option to show or hide the console, do not use the buttons on the console itself.
-	- Exit: Close the GUI, PowerShell console, stop the server and close PowerShell process.

 Este parámetro especifica cómo se muestran la interfaz gráfica (GUI) y la consola de PowerShell.
 Los valores aceptados para este parámetro son:
 - NoGUI: Establece que no se muestre la ventana de la GUI.
 El contenido solo puede verse desde un navegador web de terceros.
 La consola de PowerShell sigue siendo visible.